 Story and photo courtesy of Northern Iowa Athletics

-Johnson scored his third touchdown of the game with 10:03 left in the fourth quarter off a one-yard rush, giving the Panthers a 21-13 lead.
-UNI knocked 5:29 off the clock for 12 plays and 80 yards.
+Anderson scored his second touchdown of the season just ten seconds into the fourth quarter off of a 60-yard pass from Kollmorgen, giving the Panthers a 38-0 lead with 14:50 left in the game.
+The drive took 2:39 off the clock for six plays and 72 yards.

 MSU was able to drive to the UNI one-yard-line with 6:12 left in the fourth quarter.
 The Bears got on the scoreboard with 5:41 left in the game, making the score 38-7 off Mikael Cooper-Falls’s six-yard rush.
 Cooper-Falls and the rest of the MSU offense took 4:48 off the clock for 13 plays and 92 yards.

 After two three-and-outs by MSU and UNI, MSU added to the score off a seven-yard receiving touchdown from Dorian Buford.
 UNI blocked the extra point making the score 38-13 to end the game.